whanley/RDF-tutorial/making-a-small-rdf-database.md

 Notice that `mydb:`, `schema:`, `rdf:`, and `rdfs:` are described as prefixes in this declaration.
 Prefixes (or, more properly, [QNames](https://en.wikipedia.org/wiki/QName)) are abbreviations for the fuller URIs listed beside them, and they will function as shorthand in the body of the database.

 Having finished the declaration, we are now ready to begin making statements about each person that we listed in step 2.
 In this database, each person is a unique object, known by its own URI within our mydb.org namespace.
 The URI is a number or node that represents the person.
-For the sake of clarity, we'll start the numbering at with an identifier (`id/`) of 1, thus the first URI is `<http://mydb.org/id/1>`.
+For the sake of clarity, we'll start the numbering at 1, and include an identifier `id/`, thus the first URI is `<http://mydb.org/id/1>`.

 Each URI is the subject of a paragraph of triples containing information about a person on the register's list.
 Let's take a close look at one of these paragraphs: